ACM-JUIT/ACM-Resource-Hub/README.md

 # AcmResource - *Web Development*

-  A web application where users can share resources, post content and chat.
+  A web application where users can share resources, post content ( and optional chat ).

   ## Features